lindenbaum/eipmi/README.md

 =====

 EIPMI is a native Erlang/OTP library application for IPMI/RMCP.
-The goal is to provide a simple and pragmatic way for Erlang developers to work with IPMI.
-We want to have a very low threshold for learning and using EIPMI, aiming to make it fit well with other Erlang/OTP concepts and solutions.
+The goal is to implement the remote console part of the IPMI LAN interface, as specified here [http://www.intel.com/design/servers/ipmi/spec.htm].
+We would like to provide a low threshold for learning and using EIPMI, aiming to make it fit well with other Erlang/OTP concepts and solutions.

 Initial planned features
 ------------------------